-Customer experience and customer service, though used interchangeably, are not the same.
+Though used interchangeably, customer experience vs customer service are not the same.
 Customer service (CS) is a part of the customer experience (CX) but not the entire customer experience.
 Let us look at them individually first.

 What is the customer experience?

 Levi’s is a great example of a great customer experience.
-They launched an app in 2019 that connected users with Levi’s tailor outlets.
+They launched an app in 2021 that connected users with Levi’s Tailor outlets.
 Users could create product designs in the app and then use them in the store with the help of stylists and tailors.
-It let users design and realize their own unique styles.
+It lets users design and realize their own unique styles.

-Customer service is defined as the collective effort of an organization’s employees put in solving a customer’s need or problem in some way.
-This could be helping potential customers finding a product that suits their needs, or troubleshooting some issues with a product or service, or payment processing problems, etc.
+Customer service is defined as the collective customer effort score of an organization’s employees put into solving a customer’s need or problem in some way.
+This could be helping potential customers find a product that suits their needs, troubleshooting issues with a product or service, processing payment problems, etc.

 A great example of customer service would be Zappos.
 They make sure that all their customer emails are responded to.
 The CEO included.
 This is extremely crucial since customers expect a revert when they write to you.